The Heart of Spiritual Tending

 Spiritual direction is a space of deep listening, a relationship where one person (the spiritual companion) holds space for another (the seeker, guest, directee, or explorer) to attend to their understanding of the sacred—whether that be God(s), divine love, the 'most important,' the universe, or ‘the interconnectedness that calls us to our better selves.’
 Some describe it as soul friendship, a place for discernment, or a spiritual practice in itself.
 It is a garden tended by two, where the soul blossoms, or a still pool where the reflection of the divine is sought.

-In companionship, the seeker explores their sacred identity—their belovedness.
+In spirit tending, the seeker explores their sacred identity—their belovedness.
 The companion holds space with compassion, allowing the seeker’s own wisdom to emerge.

 The Many Roots of Spiritual Direction Work

 This work is ancient.
-People have sought spiritual counsel—from the desert mothers and fathers of the desert to the rabbis before that and the elders who guided seekers before them.
+People have sought spiritual counsel—from the desert mothers and fathers of the desert to the rabbis before that and elders througout the world who have guided seekers before them.

-Spiritual direction is not confined to any one tradition.
+Spirit tending is not confined to any one tradition.
 The Sufi practice of sohbet, where a master shares wisdom through stories and parables, the Indigenous wisdom-sharing traditions of the Americas, and many other cultural and spiritual contexts hold space for seekers to deepen their relationship with the sacred.
-In Christianity, we find examples in the wisdom traditions of Teresa of Avila and John of the Cross to the discernment practices of Ignatian spirituality and the Celtic Anam Cara (soul friend).
+In Christianity, we find examples in the wisdom traditions of Teresa of Avila and John of the Cross, the discernment practices of Ignatian spirituality, and the Celtic Anam Cara (soul friend).
 Jewish spiritual guidance appears in the traditions of the Hasidic rebbe and the chevruta study partnerships.
 Buddhist traditions offer deep listening and presence through kalyana mitta (spiritual friends)

 Across traditions, the essence of this work is companionship—a sacred presence that holds space for seekers to listen to their own inner knowing.
 While contemporary spiritual direction has seen renewed interest, it remains deeply rooted in a lineage of sacred accompaniment.